When you become a freelancer, you'll learn more about yourself, other people and the business world than you ever thought possible.

 6. Listen to your inner voice

-Trusting your gut feeling is definitely something you should do when running a business.
+Trusting your gut feeling is something you should do when running a business.
 Of course, those gut feelings will only get stronger with time and experience.
-Because if something doesn't feel right, it's probably because it isn't.
+Because if something doesn't feel right, it's because it isn't.
 Listen to your inner voice and tread carefully.

 7. Understand that no one pays you enough to treat you badly